arnavgautam/TreeHacks2015/HOLs/HOL-IntroToWindowsAzureMediaServices/HOL.md

 ## Next Steps ##

-To learn more about configuring **Windows Azure Media Services**, please refer to the following articles:
+To learn more about configuring **Microsoft Azure Media Services**, please refer to the following articles:

 **Technical Reference**

 This is a list of articles that expand on the technologies explained on this lab:

-- [Developing Windows Azure Media Services Client Applications](http://aka.ms/S0u1ly): SDKs contain libraries and APIs that allow you to create client applications.
+- [Developing Microsoft Azure Media Services Client Applications](http://aka.ms/S0u1ly): SDKs contain libraries and APIs that allow you to create client applications.
 Player Frameworks are built on top of the SDKs and contain user controls for common applications scenarios and out-of-the-box sample player applications and documentation.
 Both SDKs and Player Frameworks are available for multiple platforms.

 - [Smooth Streaming Technical Overview ](http://aka.ms/Soeygn): The **Smooth Streaming Technical Overview** provides a comprehensive history, context, introduction, and technical description of Smooth Streaming.

 - [Ingesting Assets in Bulk with the Media Services SDK for .NET](http://aka.ms/Fe4bp3): Uploading large asset files can be a bottleneck during asset creation.
-Ingesting Assets in Bulk or ‚ÄúBulk Ingesting‚Äù, involves decoupling asset creation from the upload process.
+Ingesting Assets in Bulk or ìBulk Ingestingî, involves decoupling asset creation from the upload process.

-- [Inserting Ads into your Media](http://aka.ms/Q3t667): Windows Azure Media Services provides support for ad insertion through the Windows Media Platform: Player Frameworks.
+- [Inserting Ads into your Media](http://aka.ms/Q3t667): Microsoft Azure Media Services provides support for ad insertion through the Windows Media Platform: Player Frameworks.
 Player frameworks with ad support are available for Windows 8, Silverlight, Windows Phone 8, and iOS devices.

 **Development**

-This is a list of developer-oriented articles related to **Windows Azure Media Services**:
+This is a list of developer-oriented articles related to **Microsoft Azure Media Services**:

 - [How to: Deliver an Asset by Download](http://aka.ms/Rtzki2): This topic discusses options for delivering media assets uploaded to Media Services.
 You can deliver Media Services content in numerous application scenarios.
 You can download media assets, or access them by using a locator.
 You can send media content to another application or to another content provider.